backstage/backstage/docs/dls/figma.md

 ---
 id: figma
 title: Figma
-description: Documentation on Using Figma to build your own plugins for Backstage
+description: Documentation on using Figma to build your own plugins for Backstage
 ---